google/starthinker/README.md

 ## Where Is The Documentation?

 Most directories contain a README.me file.
 These are instructions for how to use the code in that directory.
+For getting started with and [tutorials/README.md](deploying StarThinker solutions see the tutorials).
 General structure of the code is:

 - [/install](install/) - Scripts for installing and deploying StarThinker.